timLP79/bin-lookup-javascript/README.md

 ### Running the Tool

+1. Ensure all files (`index.html`, `styles.css`, `script.js`) are in the same directory
-1. Simply open `index.html` in any modern web browser
+2. Open `index.html` in any modern web browser
-2. Wait for the data to load (you'll see "System Ready" when complete)
+3. Wait for the data to load (you'll see "System Ready" when complete)
-3. Choose your search method using the tabs
+4. Choose your search method using the tabs

 ### BIN Search